 |On this page|

 By itself, this nodes doesn’t do anything.
-You must add spare parameters corresponding to existing attributes on prims in the scene graph tree.
+You must add spare parameters corresponding to attributes on prims in the scene graph tree.
 Then when you edit the spare parameters, the node authors equivalent changes to the referenced attributes.

 In Primitives, set the path(s) to the primitive(s) you want to the edit.